 Inter-provincial and international income disparities have detrimental impacts on B.C. workers from a competitiveness and talent retention perspective.
 With lower wages on offer, B.C. cities will struggle to attract qualified professionals, especially in high-demand fields like technology.

-Average Salaries in Canada vary widely between provinces and territories due to factors like cost of living, labor supply, and economic strength.
+Average Salaries in Canada vary widely between provinces and territories due to factors like cost of living, labour supply, and economic strength.
 To help you understand pay scales across Canada, we’ve compiled this series on average salaries by region:

 - Average Salaries in Nunavut